• Bookies

 If the World Series champs have a need, it’s a back-end reliever.
 The Rangers managed just 30 saves in 2023, the fourth-fewest, and had even more blown saves (33), becoming the first team in MLB history to make the postseason by converting less than half its opportunities.

-It’s early in the process, but the Rangers appear to be the most aggressive team in pursuing Hader.
-If the money’s there, the Rangers give Hader as good a chance as any to win his own ring.
+If the money’s there, the Rangers give Hader a real chance to win his own ring.

 $1,000 First Bet on Caesars